 Customs clearance is the process of reporting to the governmental agencies on the international trading of cargo.
 The process is divided into two distinct operations, export from the country of origin and import into the territory of the receiving party.

 The process of clearance, enables the collection of trade statistics, the control of certain types of cargo, payment of duty and localised taxes.

 What is Customs Clearance?

 From 1st January 1993, the UK became a part of the European Single Market.
-During that period, the requirement for border controls, payment of duty and the collection of local taxes, has not applied in the majority of transactions between EU member states.
+During that period, the requirement for border controls, payment of duty, and the collection of local taxes have not applied in the majority of transactions between EU member states.
 Resulting from the decision of the UK to leave the European Union, and from 1st January 2021, the European Customs Union, all goods traded from and to the UK with the 27 EU states, will once again be the subject of border controls.
-Pending the outcome of the on-going Trade deal negotiations, it is too soon in August 2020, to know the precise nature of the clearance process.
-This is particularly relevant in the case of duty payments on importation.
-The only certainty is that documentary reporting for each and every shipment will occur at the beginning of 2021.
+The Trade Agreement between the United Kingdom and the European Union has removed tariffs on all UK and EU origin cargo, with the exception of controlled goods.
+The rest of the World freight is still liable to duty charges and import controls, as stipulated in the Global Tariff in the UK and the EU equivalent publications.